Is it in your heart?

 More and more is being written about the health benefits of creativity.
 Being creative in the form of crafting can be a lot simpler – more straightforward, less expensive – than painting or sculpting.
 It is possible to create by re-purposing.
 It is possible to become more creative through activities you do already for more practical reasons.
 Cooking, baking, crochet, sewing, woodwork, building …

-I hope you check it out and enjoy my first projects.
+I hope you enjoy sharing my projects.

 Thank you for reading.
 Stay safe.
 Stay well.